PhysicalThe experience of the body and ability to move through 3-dimensional space.

 WealthThe stored value accumulated by a society, organization, group or individual.

-PovertyThe inability of a society, group or individual to secure the basics of life such as clean air, water, food, shelter, clothing, health care and education.The tendency for people to rank and compare themselves and others according to a broad range of social signals such as coolness or wealth.
+PovertyThe inability of a society, group or individual to secure the basics of life such as clean air, water, food, shelter, clothing, health care and education.social signals such as coolness or wealth.

 Social BondsThe development of relationships between people such as romantic love, family and friends.